dotnet-websharper/rickshaw/README.md

 Here is an example to how to use them.
 ```
-let Palette = Rickshaw.Color.Palette(Scheme("colorwheel"))
+let palette = Rickshaw.Color.Palette(Scheme("colorwheel"))
 ```
-Now Palette will be a color palette object, which holds the colors of this scheme.
-To get a color from this scheme, use `Palette.Colors()`, which returns with the color as a string.
-This will also remove that color from Palette, so when you call it next time, you will not get the same color again.
+Now palette will be a color palette object, which holds the colors of this scheme.
+To get a color from this scheme, use `palette.Colors()`, which returns with the color as a string.
+This will also remove that color from palette, so when you call it next time, you will not get the same color again.

 ## Adding a legend

 Creating a legend is just as simple as creating a graph:

 ```
-let Leg = divAttr [attr.id "legend"] []
+let leg = divAttr [attr.id "legend"] []
-let GraphLegend = Rickshaw.Graph.Legend(Legend(Graph, Leg.Dom))
+let graphlegend = Rickshaw.Graph.Legend(Legend(graph, leg.Dom))
-let Toggle = Rickshaw.Graph.Behaviour.Series.Toggle(GLegend(Graph, GraphLegend))
+let toggle = Rickshaw.Graph.Behaviour.Series.Toggle(GLegend(graph, graphlegend))
-let Order = Rickshaw.Graph.Behaviour.Series.Order(GLegend(Graph, GraphLegend))
+let order = Rickshaw.Graph.Behaviour.Series.Order(GLegend(graph, graphlegend))
-let Highlight = Rickshaw.Graph.Behaviour.Series.Highlight(GLegend(Graph, GraphLegend))
+let highlight = Rickshaw.Graph.Behaviour.Series.Highlight(GLegend(graph, graphlegend))
 ```

 To create a legend, you need to use `Rickshaw.Graph.Legend`, and pass it a Legend constructed data, as an argument.
 Legend takes two parameters.
 First parameter is the chart object, which to the legend will be attached, the second is the DOM elemet, where it will be created.